Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/TestGuide.md

 [Azure.Core.TestFramework's testing framework][core_tests] provides a set of reusable primitives that simplify writing tests for new Azure SDK libraries.

+The installation of `Test proxy` is a prerequisite for running the tests.
+Please run the `test-proxy --version` to ensure that test proxy is installed on your computer.
+If it is not installed, Please refer to [this document](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md#installation) for the installation of the test proxy.

 ## Testing project structure

 With the help of [Azure.ResourceManager.Template][mgmt_template], the basic testing project and file structure(see following for details) will be generated under `sdk\<service name>\Azure.ResourceManager.<service>\tests` directory.